-The Office of Graduate Education policy allows for master students to complete their degree program within 5 years.
+The DU Office of Graduate Studies Policy allows for master students to complete their degree program within 5 years.
 Failure to complete the degree within the established time limits will result in termination unless the student successfully petitions for an extension.
-The student initiates the petition via PioneerWeb and must be supported by the advisor in order to be considered.
+The student initiates the petition via MyDU and must be supported by the advisor in order to be considered.
 If the petition is not approved, the student will be terminated from the program.
 Students may petition for an extension of time for a minimum of one quarter and up to a maximum of one year per request.
-Petition procedures and instructions are detailed in the Graduate Bulletin.
+Petition procedures and instructions are detailed in the Graduate Studies Policy Manual.
 It is also expected that students will make reasonable and consistent progress toward their degree.
+"Reasonable and consistent" means that students register for at least 8 credits per quarter during their first year in the program, and 20 credits per year thereafter until course work is completed.
+Students who are not making "reasonable and consistent" progress toward their degree may be put on probation or dismissed from the program.